ioggstream/test-driven-development-101/markdown/01-github-02-actions.md

 ensure code quality - eg validate yaml syntax.

-We will add [this yaml file](https://github.com/ioggstream/python-api-test/blob/master/.github/workflows/yamllint.yml) to the repo, thus triggering the action.
+We will add [this yaml file](https://github.com/ioggstream/python-api-test/blob/master/.github/workflows/yamllint.yml) to your repo [.github/workflows] directory, thus triggering the action.

 Finally we will see the running workflow.

 ----

 ## Add a github action

 The first thing to do is to: